 Special Education Advisory Committee Meetings

 Keep in mind that all school boards’ SEAC meetings are open to parents.
-Upcoming meetings are as follows.
-Click on the links for the details.
+Click link below to find out details and upcoming meeting dates for your school board.

 Fostering Inclusion – Tipsheet

 The purpose of this tip sheet is to support the teaching team in fostering inclusion.

 Inclusion is an attitude and approach that values all uniqueness and embraces diversity.

 It promotes a sense of belonging and provides equitable opportunities for all children, all

 families and all members of the teaching team.

 (Please click on the image above to open the document)